Neebnoob/ai_project/README.md

 # ai_project
-Create an AI agent to accomplish a task (to be determined)
+Create an AI agent to achieve the highest score possible playing PacMan